Green-Software-Foundation/sci-reporting/README.md

 > Reporting the Software Carbon Intensity (SCI) scores of software, and related reporting requirements within the SCI specification.

-This project is creating the infrastructure, and processes to store, host, and publicly report SCI scores, and other related reporting requirements within the SCI specification.
+This project is creating the requirements, infrastructure, and processes to store, host, and publicly report SCI scores, and other requirements within the SCI specification.

-This project enables the GSF to achieve its mission by creating tooling for building green software, and ensuring that sustainability is a core priority for software teams, by driving a bias to action, through making SCI scores measurable and visible.
+This project enables the GSF to achieve its mission by creating reporting standards and tooling for building green software, and ensuring that sustainability is a core priority for software teams, by driving a bias to action, through making SCI scores measurable and visible.

  - This project does not define the software boundaries of an SCI application – that is contained within the SCI Open Ontology.
+ - This project defines the reporting requirements.
  - This project does not mandate the reporting requirements – that is contained within the Software Carbon Intensity (SCI) specification.

-## Milestones
-The following milestones are planned:
-1. Design phase, due by _March 25th 2022_
-2. Planning phase, due by _April 1st 2022_
-3. MVP implementation, no due date set yet, to be determined based on estimation at the planning phase.

-Multiple deliverables have been planned for each phase, and can be found on our [project board](https://github.com/Green-Software-Foundation/sci-reporting/projects/1), [tagged with the 'epic' label](https://github.com/Green-Software-Foundation/sci-reporting/projects/1?card_filter_query=label%3Aepic).

 ## Appointments
-- Chair/Project lead - Chris Lloyd-Jones (Avanade)
+- Chair/Project lead - Chris Lloyd-Jones (Avanade) _currently awaiting a replacement chair_
 - [Project members](https://greensoftware.foundation/projects/sci-reporting)

 ## Projects